+Table~\ref{tab:dataset-overview} summarizes the key variables and their characteristics in the Frontier dataset.

 A detailed exploratory data analysis on this dataset highlights several characteristic behaviors of the Frontier installation.
 Compute power and overall waste heat are tightly coupled, with average waste heat around 9 MW and rare peaks above 25 MW.
 PUE remains close to 1.05 for most of the year but rises noticeably at very low IT load, reflecting fixed cooling overheads.
 The three coolant subloops are not perfectly balanced: one loop carries the majority of the thermal load, while the others show periods of lower temperature and reduced flow.
 Finally, the distribution of waste heat is dominated by the 5 to 15 MW range with only modest daily and weekly seasonality, indicating a relatively steady but unevenly distributed source of recoverable heat over the year.